 No question the team will look to Freshwater for inspiration – he is that influential having played more than 200 times for the club and captained the team in a hefty number of those games, a stupendous honour for a Kiwi at a Catalan club.

 ‘I’ve always thought it’s best to jump into a changing room right from the start,’ he says.
 ‘I did have some lessons when I first arrived but most of my French was picked up in the dressing room where you have to be happy to make a fool of yourself.
 I still get my verbs mixed up now.
 But the captaincy thing: I think I was just the oldest bloke standing at the time and they needed someone to interpret in the Heineken Cup.
 For all that, it was a huge honour and one day I’ll look back on that and think it wasn’t so bad.’

 Along the way there were also ten caps for England, several of them during the 2007 World Cup – ‘poor as we were at the start of that tournament, it showed me that anything’s possible if you can get out of your pool’ – but at 37 there’s still an itch to scratch.
 Certainly he’s in good order and Perpignan have offered him another year.

 ‘I spent a while sitting on the bench behind Graham Rowntree at Leicester so there aren’t so many miles on the clock,’ he says.
 ‘And I can still put on my own socks on a Sunday morning, so that’s a good enough gauge for me.
 I still feel competitive and I love my work and my life.
-One day we’ll probably head home to Wellington but, right now, I’m the luckiest guy in the world.’
+One day, yeah, we’ll probably head home to Wellington but, right now, I’m the luckiest guy in the world.’

 23rd April 2013